 - 20% of 32 GiB memory = 6.4 GiB, but AKS only reserves a maximum of 4 GiB

 - A total of (32 - 4) = 28 GiB is available for the node

 The underlying node OS also requires some amount of CPU and memory resources to complete its own core functions.

 For associated best practices, see Best practices for basic scheduler features in AKS.

 When you scale or upgrade an AKS cluster, the action is performed against the default node pool.
+You can also choose to scale or upgrade a specific node pool.
 For upgrade operations, running containers are scheduled on other nodes in the node pool until all the nodes are successfully upgraded.